nchun003/gitlearn/docs/instructortools-viewallgrades.md

 ```
 **NOTE:**
 If you use it the first time, the script will need to clone a local repository of each student.
-In addition, you may have to run the script twice as it may not get the right vales the first time.
+In addition, you may have to run the script twice as it may not get the correct values the first time.